Procedure for Selling a Property Yourself

 If you’re looking to sell a property yourself in Slovakia, there are several steps you’ll need to take:

 Get a valuation: It’s important to get a professional valuation of your property to determine its market value.

 Advertise your property: You can advertise your property through online listing sites, classified ads, or by putting up signs in the area.

 Show the property: Once you start getting inquiries about your property, you’ll need to schedule viewings for potential buyers.

 Negotiate the sale: If a buyer is interested in purchasing your property, you’ll need to negotiate the price and terms of the sale.

 Finalize the sale: Once you and the buyer have agreed to the terms of the sale, you’ll need to finalize the sale by signing a purchase agreement and transferring the property title to the buyer.

 In Slovakia, there is a capital gains tax on the sale of property, which is known as the real estate transfer tax.
 The tax rate is based on the sale price of the property and ranges from 0.05% to 3%.

 Selling Your Property Yourself

-Property exchange, also known as property swapping, is not a popular practice in Malta.
+Property exchange, also known as property swapping, is not a common practice in Slovakia.
 Most property sales are conducted through traditional methods, such as cash purchases or financing arrangements.
 However, it’s possible to negotiate a property exchange with a willing buyer or seller.